rebuy-de/nginx-exporter/README.md

 #### Status Page

 The status page is disabled by default.
-We suggest to listen on a separate port, so the path doesn't clash with any existing resource:
+We suggest to listen on a separate port, so the path does not clash with any existing resource:

 ```nginx
 server {